Dashboard

 Jefferson County Planning

 This property by historical accident is split-zoned (MR-1 and A-2).
 Rather than simply resolving the split zoning, the County decided through the pre-application process (24-125390 PA) to require rezoning to "P-D lite" to accommodate existing buildings with non-code setbacks while remaining residential use.
 The utility will also require the existing overhead power line to be moved to provide their required right-of-way.
 The community meeting (24-133427 CMT) required by the County was held 1/21/2025.
-The formal application has not yet been submitted.
+The formal application (25-104045 RZ) was filed 2/26/2025 and is in the first referral stage of review.

 CDOT Pegasus parking lot (Exit 251/US Hwy 40)